48 Surprising Sleep Statistics & Facts to Know in 2022

 (This Old House)

 Furthermore, men change their bedsheets less often than women—they wait 29.6 days, whereas women wait 19.4 days.
-Also, married couples go 19.9 days without changing their bedsheets, those in relationship—21.8 days, and single people wait as long as 37 days to change their bedsheets.
+Also, married couples go 19.9 days without changing their bedsheets, those in a relationship—21.8 days, and single people wait as long as 37 days to change their bedsheets.

 38. 9% of surveyed Americans sleep in a separate bedroom from their partner.